Question: Where do I register and make a payment?

 Answer: Enrollment verifications are now done through the National Student Clearing House.
 Students should log in to their self-service account, click on Student Main Menu, click on Student Academic Records then click on the Official Academic Transcript and Enrollment Verificatio Requests link.
 This will open a new window and link to the National Student Clearing house.
 Enrollment verifications can be done for the current semester or for all semesters the student had been in attendance.

-Question: Why do I need a student identification (ID) card and validation sticker?
+Question: Why do I need a student identification (ID) card?

 Answer: Please go to our Student ID webpage for more information.